 What Lens Materials Should I Consider When Buying Progressive Lenses with Prism

-Thinner made Plastic lenses are in most cases the best tradeoff between aesthetics and weight.
+Thinner-made Plastic lenses are in most cases the best tradeoff between aesthetics and weight.
 The higher you go with the material index the thinner your lenses will be.
-But If you buy extremely thin lensmaterials you might notice the aberrations more.
+But If you buy extremely thin lens materials you might notice the aberrations more.
 It is a color fringe often found around bright objects.
 Some wearers of prism glasses find that annoying and others are less sensitive to that topic.
-If you have a problem with this color fringes try to go down one option in the materials.
+If you have a problem with these color fringes try to go down one option in the materials.
 You probably will have fewer aberrations now.

 Here in our example, we calculated the thickness for a right and a left progressive lens with vastly different prisms.
-Both have there thickest parts tunes outside.
+Both have their thickest parts tunes outside.

 What I will show you now are the different calculations with the available plastic materials for both eyes.
 Only the thickest part is shown here.

 All the Calculations are made for average parameters.
 The pupilar distance was 32mm for both eyes and the frame has a horizontal size of 53mm which is pretty common.
 These calculations need to be done with your individual prescriptions in combination with the frame and your centration.Side note by me.